arthgirard/ArthTV/README.md

 # Install enhanced release
 ./gradlew installEnhancedRelease

-**Note:** The enhanced version uses package ID `Dune.enhanced.tv` which allows it to be installed alongside the original Jellyfin app.
+**Note:** The enhanced version uses package ID `ArthTV.enhanced.tv` which allows it to be installed alongside the original Jellyfin app.

 ```